Hogeschool-Windesheim/blockcert-use-case/README.md

 2. Run the following commands from the root directory of the repository.
     ```bash
     cd smart-contract/application-typescript/
-    yarn enrollFarmer
+    npm run enrollFarmer
     ```

 ## Running the tests

 For chaincode functionality tests are available, mainly for the interaction with the smart contracts that require ABAC access control.
-These tests can be run using by `cd`ing into the `smart-contracts/chaincode-typescript` directory and run `npm test`.
+These tests can be run using by `cd`ing into the `smart-contracts/chaincode-certificate` directory and run `npm test`.
 This will run the Unit test suite that was written for the chaincode, that utilizes stubbing and spying to check whether behavior is as expected.